HoustonDad/EasyApache4/index.md

   * I'm running on a CentOS 6 machine, so I used:
    * ```wget http://download.opensuse.org/repositories/openSUSE:/Tools/CentOS_6/openSUSE:Tools.repo```
    * ```yum install osc build```
-* Fork cPanelIncs package into your own GitHub account, and then clone them onto your machine
+* Fork cPanelIncs package into your own GitHub account, and then clone them onto your machine.
+  * NOTE: The branch you use *MUST* be named the same as the Subproject you created in OBS.
+In my example, the project is named 'symlink_patch' so my git branches *must* be named 'symlink_patch'
   * ```git clone https://github.com/JPerkster/ea-apache2.git```
   * ```git checkout -b symlink-patch```
 * Adjust Makefile to suit your needs